Component State: Overcoming Tunnel Vision

 Search, meet SearchField

-shouldn’t know how to connect the prop names between Search
+SearchLayout shouldn’t know how to connect the prop names between Search

-.
+and SearchField.
 It should only care about presentation things: headings,

 horizontal rules, and other stylistic elements.

-So let’s pull the configuration of SearchField
+So let’s pull the configuration of SearchField and SearchResult up the stack,

-right where that information lives: inside Search
+right where that information lives: inside Search.

-decides where to put the field
+SearchLayout decides where to put the field prop and results prop, but

-no longer needs to worry about the props exchanged between SearchField
+no longer needs to worry about the props exchanged between SearchField,

 Is this actually better?